Adam1400/Browser-Facetime/README.md

 # Browser-Facetime
-Free video chat service in the browser. works best with google chrome.
+Free video chat service in the browser.
+Works best with Google Chrome.
+Not compatable with current versions of Safari.
 Try it out | https://avmu.herokuapp.com/test